thirumurthis/Learnings/Kafka_and_RabbitMq/Kafka_notes.md

   - Consumer group

-The producer push the message to Topic, Consumer reads the message from the Kafka broker/Server.
+- The `producer` push the message to Topic, Consumer reads the message from the Kafka broker/Server.

-Kafka provides capability to partition he large message, like sharding.
+- Kafka provides capability to partition he large message, like sharding.
 But partition needs to be configured its not out of the box

-When consuming a partitioned message the consumer must need to know the topic, partition and the position/offset of the message.
+- When consuming a partitioned message the consumer must need to know the topic, partition and the position/offset of the message.

-Partition is used for distirbuted events.
+- Partition is used for distirbuted events.

-Consumer Group: Used for process message in parallel on partitions.
+- `Consumer Group`: Used for process message in parallel on partitions.
 This mask the need for developer to know the parition details to access the message by the consumer.

-Consumer group - removes the awareness of the partition from the consumer.
+   - Consumer group - removes the awareness of the partition from the consumer.

-Create a consmer group and add consumer to that group.
-If there is only one consumer in the consumer group that one consumer is responsible for all the partitio.
-Now this consumer subscribes to the topic and if that topic has multiple partition.
+   - Create a consmer group and add consumer to that group.
+   - If there is only one consumer in the consumer group that one consumer is responsible for consumring message from all the partition.
+   - That is, that one consumer in consumre group subscribes to the topic and if that topic has multiple partition.
 This consumer recives message from all partitions.

-Best practice is one consumer consuming messages from one partition.
+- Best practice is one consumer consuming messages from one partition.

-So if the topic has 2 parition and two consumer are present in the consumer group, when the third consumer can't join the group.
+- So if the topic has 2 parition and two consumer are present in the consumer group each parition will be consumed by two consumer from consumer group, if the third consumer wanted to join the consumer group what happens?- research?

-By default, with two partition in topic and two consumer in consumer group, one consumer consuming messages from one partition will read messages like queue, from position 0,1,2,3,.. etc. by default.
+- By default, with two partition in topic and two consumer in consumer group, one consumer consuming messages from one partition will read messages like queue, from position 0,1,2,3,.. etc. by default.
-The consumer in consumer group can be modified to read the position again.
+- The consumer in consumer group can be modified to read the position again.
-The second consumer in the consumer group will be responsible for parition 2 and cannot read partition1.
+- The second consumer in the consumer group will be responsible for parition 2 and cannot read partition1.

-This is how the Queue option is achived in Kafka using consumer group
+- This is how the Queue option is achived in Kafka using consumer group

 For Kafka to execute as pub/sub model create different consumer group and add consumer in each unique group.
 The same parition can be accessed by different consumer in different consumer group.